Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Theory

 Then, using the observation that $c^{(k)}\Ib+\Ab$ is self-adjoint, the matrix representation of \eqref{eq:gin2} can be converted to a dual representation:

 where $\Wb^{(k)}\in \Rd^{C^{(k-1)}\times C^{(k)}}$ denotes the fully connected network weight from the MLP.
 Eq.~\eqref{eq:gin_matrix} shows that aside from the iteration dependent $\epsilon^{(k)}$, the main difference of GIN from GCN is the presence of the $(c^{(k)}\Ib +\Ab)$ instead of the normalized adjacency matrix $\tilde\Ab$.
-This implies that GIN is considered as an extension of the GCN as a first order approximation of the spectral GNN using the unnormalized graph Laplacian.
+This implies that GIN can be considered as an extension of the GCN as a first order approximation of the spectral GNN using the unnormalized graph Laplacian.

-However, another important contribution of this paper is that the difference is not this minor variation, instead it implies the fundamental differences between the two approaches.
-More specifically, by exploring the role of $c^{(k)}$ in \eqref{eq:gin_matrix}, Theorem~\ref{thm:gin} shows that \eqref{eq:gin_matrix} is a dual representation of the two tab convolutional neural network without pooling layer on the graph spaces, where the adjacent matrix is defined as a shift operation.
+However, another important contribution of this paper is that the difference is not a minor variation, but that it implies an imporant difference between the two approaches.
+More specifically, by exploring the role of $c^{(k)}$ in \eqref{eq:gin_matrix}, Theorem~\ref{thm:gin} shows that \eqref{eq:gin_matrix} is a dual representation of the two tab convolutional neural network without pooling layer on the graph spaces, where the adjacency matrix is defined as a shift operation.

-\begin{theorem} The GIN iteration in \eqref{eq:gin2} or \eqref{eq:gin_matrix} is a dual representation of a CNN without pooling layers using two-tab filter on the graph space, where the adjacent matrix $\Ab$ is defined as a shift operation. \end{theorem}
+\begin{theorem} The GIN iteration in \eqref{eq:gin2} or \eqref{eq:gin_matrix} is a dual representation of a CNN without pooling layers using two-tab filter on the graph space, where the adjacency matrix $\Ab$ is defined as a shift operation. \end{theorem}

 \begin{proof} To understand this claim, we first revisit the classical CNN for the 1-D signal.
-A building block for the CNN is the following multi-channel convolution \cite{ye2019understanding}:
+A building block for the CNN is the following multi-channel convolution \citep{ye2019understanding}:

 where $C^{(k)}$ is the number of channels at the $k$-th layer, $\xb_i^{(k)}$ denotes the $i$-th channel signal at the $k$-th layer, and $\hb_{i,j}^{(k)}$ is the convolution filter that convolves with $j$-th input channel signal to produce $i$-th channel output.
 Finally, $\Phib^\top$ denotes the matrix that represent the pooling operation.